 - A ratio of <70% implies obstructive disease.

-- In the elderly, the FEV1/FVC may fall to <70% in the absence of airway obstruction, so use tables to compare to predicted values; however, in everyone, if the value is >70%, obstruction is effectively excluded.
+- In older patients, the FEV1/FVC may fall to <70% in the absence of airway obstruction, so use tables to compare to predicted values; however, in everyone, if the value is >70%, obstruction is effectively excluded.

 - The hallmark of an obstructive defect is slowing of expiratory flow, so that a low proportion of the FVC is expired in the first second and the FEV1/FVC ratio is reduced.